ibexa/documentation-developer/docs/guide/search/elastic.md

     ##### Configure Elasticsearch Cloud

-    As an alternative, you might decide to use Elasticsearch Cloud, a commercial SaaS solution.
+    As an alternative to using your own cluster, you can use Elasticsearch Cloud, a commercial SaaS solution.
     With Elasticsearch Cloud you do not have to build or manage your own Elasticsearch cluster.
     Also, you do all the configuration and administration in a graphical user interface.